grafana/faro-web-sdk/demo/docs/instrumentations/metas.md

 # Metas

-Metas can be seen as labels.
-They are additional data that accompany the errors, events etc. in order to filter them better.
+Metas (aka metadata) can be seen as labels or.
+They are additional data that accompany the errors, events etc. in order to provide context and allow granular filtering.

 ## Description